8 Carmakers Want in on Tesla’s Market Share — Copper Will Soar

 I’m talking about copper.

 The average EV motor needs more than a mile of copper wire.
-The battery pack of a Chevy Bolt needs another 72 pounds of copper, but only 18 pounds of lithium.
+The battery pack of a Chevrolet Bolt needs another 72 pounds of copper, but only 18 pounds of lithium.

 We expect to see that high eclipsed as the EV market takes more and more of the copper supply.